How to Create a Strong Value Proposition for B2B

 It is not about information

-We sell medical equipment.
+"We sell medical equipment."
 So what?

-What a Value Proposition is
+What a value proposition is

 A value proposition is a clear statement about the outcomes that an individual or an organization can realize from using your product, service or solution.

-We provide air conditioners.
-So what?
+"So what," says the customer?
 There are scores of companies to choose from.